 Every year, L.A.
-County loses over 100 billion gallons of water—enough to meet the annual needs of 2 million people.
+County loses over 100 billion gallons of water—enough to meet the annual needs of more than 2 million people.

 We live in a water-scarce area and rely heavily on imported water from other regions.
 Extreme weather conditions and the five-year drought have severely impacted communities across the county.

 And because so much of our region is paved over, too much precious rainfall is lost to the ocean before we can capture it for use.
 When we experience heavy rains, our original system captures only a fraction of rainfall.